-Our focus at Sister Alphonse Academy is to provide a more competency based, student as inquirer and creator model of education.
-By encouraging cross curricular and multimodal opportunities (print, visual, digital) we are confident that we will engage students in higher-level thinking and more rigorous learning opportunities.
-Our Advanced Academic Programming will provide students with engaging opportunities in dynamic and complimentary option choices.
+Our focus at Sister Alphonse Academy is to provide a more competency based, student as an inquirer and creator model of education.
+Our SAA Learning Framework encourages cross curricular and multimodal opportunities (print, visual, digital) that we are confident will engage students in higher-level thinking and more rigorous learning opportunities.
+Our Advanced Academic Programming will provide students with engaging opportunities in dynamic and complementary option choices.